 2. Open your mind to all input as you take your next steps.

-What if you can’t see far into the distance because the path will only become obvious en route to your goal?
-Perhaps you need to lay a foundation before you can develop the best plan.
+What if you can’t see far into the distance because the path will only become evident en route to your goal?
+Perhaps you need to lay a foundation before developing the best plan.
 It might involve actions that you can’t dream up until you gather the results of your first steps.
-You might even need to tweak your original goal on feedback you gather as you move forward.
-Keep your eyes, ears, and mind open and adjust accordingly.
+You might even need to tweak your original goal on the feedback you collect as you move forward.
+So keep your eyes, ears, and mind open and adjust accordingly.

 Once you’ve broken the spell of uncertainty, your actions and feedback will steer you more and more clearly in the right direction.
-You’ll get confirmation that your actions are moving you toward your goal.
-The fog will lift and you’ll get a broader view of the best way to proceed.
+Finally, you’ll get confirmation that your efforts move you toward your goal.
+The fog will lift, and you’ll get a broader view of the best way to proceed.

 But none of this is possible until you take that first step.
-Determine the right direction as best you can and just start walking.
+Then, determine the right direction as best you can, and start walking.
+Maybe that first step is calling a marketing agency to walk you through the other steps.
 There’s no other way to put your uncertainty in check and move forward.